tab1-web/faq/docs/support/troubleshooting/technical-issues.md

 ## I tried everything from above

-If you are still having issues after [Ultimate Fix Summary](#ultimate-fix-summary) and the above posts, check out this [page](https://smart-guard.eu/ru/support/game-client) or let us know in the Discord.
+If you are still having issues after [Ultimate Fix Summary](#ultimate-fix-summary) and the above posts, check out this [page](https://smart-guard.eu/ru/support/game-client), let us know in the Discord or [write a support ticket.](https://l2reborn.org/support/).